 2 cloves of garlic, minced in

 To make the dipping sauce mix together the soy sauce, vinegar, sesame seeds and oil, garlic, onion and pepper.
 Set the sauce aside while you make the pancakes.

 This fantastic recipe for Asian style zucchini pancakes is a great appetizer for any Asian themed dinner.

 It is fairly low carb, even with the dipping sauce, so it’s great for diabetics.
 And it’s a perfect vegetarian appetizer for those who eat eggs.
 I really love them and hope you give them a try.

 You can omit the carrot if you want and add more zucchini.
 I love the color and added nutrition that the carrots bring to the pancakes.

-If you like this recipe, I’d love you to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment and your own favorite recipe below.
+If you like this recipe, I’d love you to Pin it to Pinterest, Tweet about it or Like it on Facebook.
 Thanks.